Creosote contamination in Houston's Fifth Ward

 Historic treatment of rail ties in the Houston, Texas Fifth Ward and Kashmere Gardens neighborhoods has exposed residents to cancer-causing soil contamination.
 Creosote and its extenders were used in wood preservation processes at a nearby rail yard and have been identified as carcinogens that are hazardous to human health.

 Former Houston Mayor Sylvester Turner and the EPA have advocated alongside the community for environmental justice.
-As of 2015, the Greater Fifth Ward neighborhood had a majority population of color: 48% non-Hispanic Black, 46% Hispanic or Latinx, and 4% non-Hispanic white.
-As of 2015, the Kashmere Gardens neighborhood had 10,055 residents, 67% of which were non-Hispanic Black, 30% were Hispanic or Latinx, and 1% were non-Hispanic white.
+As of 2019, the Greater Fifth Ward neighborhood had a majority population of color: 43% non-Hispanic Black, 51% Hispanic or Latinx, and 4% non-Hispanic white.
+As of 2019, the Kashmere Gardens neighborhood had 9,930 residents, 59% of which were non-Hispanic Black, 36% were Hispanic or Latinx, and 3% were non-Hispanic white.

 For decades, the defunct Southern Pacific Railroad wood-preserving facility dumped chemicals into an unlined pit for disposal, and the facility's operations were eventually linked to groundwater contamination observed at the site.
 Residents noticed high cancer rates in the community, and the Texas Department of State Health Services confirmed a cancer cluster in the area in 2019.
-In 2021, the EPA collaborated with the Houston Health Department and Mayor Turner to begin addressing these concerns.
+Later, in 2021, an assessment by the same organization discovered that there were higher than expected amounts of acute lymphoblastic leukemia in a roughly 2-mile area surrounding the rail yard.
+In the same year, the EPA collaborated with the Houston Health Department and Mayor Turner to begin addressing these concerns.
 In 2022, the City of Houston, Harris County, and the nonprofit organization Bayou City Initiative filed a lawsuit against Union Pacific Railroad under the Resource Conservation and Recovery Act about the contamination and initiated a plan to support residents.
+An agreement was later reached on February 27th, 2023, between the Environmental Protection Agency and the Union Pacific Railroad company that required the Union Pacific Railroad company to perform various types of soil and vapor intrusion testing for the sake of identifying any contaminants that may be present.
 As of 2023, the Fifth Ward Voluntary Relocation Plan has begun with an initial $5 million from the City of Houston allocated to the community.
 In 2024, results from further soil testing will be released.